markbaas/atom-python-iresolve/README.md

 ### Install

-Make sure to have [iresolve](https://github.com/markbaas/python-iresolve) installed. [iresolve](https://github.com/markbaas/python-iresolve) can be installed running `pip install iresolve`
+Make sure to have [iresolve](https://github.com/markbaas/python-iresolve) installed.
+Install it by running `pip install iresolve`

 This packages works great with
 * [python-isort](https://atom.io/packages/python-isort) to reorder imports and